 Other cool sights in the toy section include Charlie’s Angels, Archie Bunker and Quick Draw McGraw board games, Tinkertoys, talking marionettes, and the country’s largest collection of marbles.

 Established in 1982, the museum is located in the Tureman Mansion on the campus of the University of Missouri-Kansas City at 5235 Oak Street.

-As of this writing, the building is open from 10 to 4 Wednesday through Saturday and 1 to 4 on Sunday and the admission price is $7 for adults.
+Non-flash photography is permitted, and parking is available on-site.
 The museum has about 80,000 pieces, 90% of which are on display.
 For the latest details, see the official website.

 What’s your favorite toy or miniature?